replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-airgapped.md

   --registry-password rw-password
 ```

-The next step is to install the Admin Console using images pushed in the previous step.
+The next step is to install the admin console using images pushed in the previous step.
-Registry credentials provided in this step only need to have read access, and they will be stored in a Kubernetes secret in the same namespace where Admin Console will be installed.
+Registry credentials provided in this step only need to have read access, and they will be stored in a Kubernetes secret in the same namespace where admin console will be installed.

 These credentials will be used to pull the images, and will be automatically created as an imagePullSecret on all of the Admin Console pods.

 ```shell